Android User Guide

 The "Google Play" app offers dozens of applications of all sorts.
 Unfortunately, this topic would be beyond the scope of this article.
 Generally, applications are downloadable on all devices with preinstalled Google Play Store.
 If your device does not have Google Play installed, many of the apps can also be downloaded from other app stores or special websites.

 An e-book reader with special display can not be replaced by even the best smartphone.
 Further, no current device can challenge the long battery life of an Amazon Kindle or Sony Reader.
 Instead, there are other benefits: The cell phone is always there and for almost every e-book format there are reading apps available.
 There are also some magazines and newspapers for Android.
 Some manufacturers, such as Samsung, are upgrading their own reader apps, but in principle they have the same books there as in the other bookstores.
 When reading e-books and magazines - but also websites and PDFs - the runtime and displays make the difference.
-Here, Android phones with brilliant displays and high contrast are best suited - so it's best to look at our product videos or dual screen phones like the HiSense A2 Pro or YotaPhone YOTA 3, which is equipped with two displays and a 5.2 "Always-On Electronic Paper Display (EPD) on the back.
+Here, Android phones with brilliant displays and high contrast are best suited - so it's best to look at our product videos or dual screen phones like the HiSense A2 Pro, HiSense A6 or YotaPhone YOTA 3+, which is equipped with two displays and a 5.2 "Always-On Electronic Paper Display (EPD) on the back.
+In addition to a second e-ink display you can also choose phone with two color screens, e.g. Nubia X or Vivo NEX Dual-Screen Edition.

-You can get very good smartphones with us in CECT-SHOP already starting from 120 euros (Xiaomi Redmi 4X), in contrast to high-end flagship Android phones from brand manufacturers which can cost you 300 euros upwards.
-These have large displays with correspondingly high resolution, good cameras from 13 megapixels onwards, high-performance processors with four to ten cores (Quad-Core, Octa-Core, Deca-Core) with 32- or 64-bit, and are currently still using mostly the Android 7.0 Nougat Version.
-Android 8.0 Oreo is also preinstalled and available on more and more devices.
+You can get very good smartphones with us in CECT-SHOP already starting from 160 euros (Xiaomi Redmi Note 7, Meizu Note 8 or Huawei Honor Play 8A), in contrast to high-end flagship Android phones from brand manufacturers which can cost you 300 euros upwards.
+These have large displays with correspondingly high resolution, good cameras from 13 megapixels onwards, high-performance processors with four to ten cores (Quad-Core, Octa-Core, Deca-Core) with 64-bit, and are currently still using mostly the Android 8.0 Oreo Version.
+Android 9.0 Oreo is also preinstalled and available on more and more devices.
 Just take a look at our mobile phone division, depending on the desired display size.
 The easiest way to do this is to use the mouse in the main menu, which you can see when you hover over the "smartphones" tab at the top of the shop and select the desired display size under Displays.

 Your CECT-Shop.com team